BLamy/rit-ist/README.md

 # rit-ist
 This is a redesign of ist.rit.edu for 340 - Client Programming.

-The goal of this project is to come up with a sane architecture consuming `www.ist.rit.edu/api/`.
+The goal of this project is to come up with a sane architecture for consuming `www.ist.rit.edu/api/`.
 The only requirement is the Project must use jQuery and 3 plugins.

 For my plugins I have chosen to use:
 - [RxJS-JQuery](https://github.com/Reactive-Extensions/rxjs-jquery) - Adds reactive bindings to jquery.
 Allow me to wrap jQueries HTTP request and get back an Observable rather than a promise.